astrolabsoftware/fink/docs/broker/science_modules.md

 # Fink science modules

-In addition to the information contained in the incoming raw alerts (see [ZTF alerts schema](https://zwickytransientfacility.github.io/ztf-avro-alert/schema.html)), Fink deploys science modules whose task is to add additional information to characterise the event.
+In addition to the information contained in the incoming raw alerts, Fink deploys science modules whose task is to add further details to better characterise the event.

 ![Screenshot](../img/science-modules.png)

-The science modules are provided by the community of experts, and they focus on different parts of the stream.
-Science modules are independent, but they can also share information in a way that the input of a science module can use the output of one or several other modules.
+The science modules are provided by the scientific community and encompass a dozen modules that focus on a wide range of scientific cases, from Solar System science to galactic and extragalactic studies.
+These modules can share information, allowing the input of one module to utilize the output of one or more other modules.

+Each science module provides added values in form of extra fields inside the alert packet, and these fields are freely accessible by anyone.
+The code sources of science modules can be found at [https://github.com/astrolabsoftware/fink-science](https://github.com/astrolabsoftware/fink-science).

 ## ZTF science modules

-Each science module provides added values in form of extra fields inside the alert packet, and these fields are accessible the same way as any other fields at the end of the processing.
-All science modules code source can be found at [https://github.com/astrolabsoftware/fink-science](https://github.com/astrolabsoftware/fink-science).
-Below we summarise the fields added by the Fink science modules.
+Below we summarise the fields added by the Fink/ZTF science modules.

-### Crossmatch
+### Cross-match

 For each alert, we look for counterparts in various databases or catalogs (spatial match).
 Note that ZTF already performs associations with Gaia DR1, PanSTARRS, and the Minor Planet Center.